jaydeethree/hassio-juicepassproxy/README.md

 ## OPNSense

-* Go to Firewall > NAT > Port Forward, and create a new rule as follows:
+* Go to Firewall > NAT > Port Forward and create a new rule. **"Interface" should be the network interface that your JuiceBox is connected to.** The rest of the options should be configured like this:
   ![port forward](https://raw.githubusercontent.com/jaydeethree/hassio-juicepassproxy/refs/heads/main/images/opnsense1.png)
-* Now go to Firewall > NAT > Outbound, and create a new rule as follows:
+* Now go to Firewall > NAT > Outbound and create a new rule. **"Interface" should be the network interface that your JuiceBox is connected to.** The rest of the options should be configured like this:
   ![outbound](https://raw.githubusercontent.com/jaydeethree/hassio-juicepassproxy/refs/heads/main/images/opnsense2.png)

 Don't forget to apply the changes!